 – resistance to extreme temperature fluctuations

-Its important to note that none of the GAF products will protect your house against severe ice dams.
+It’s important to note that none of the GAF products will protect your house against severe ice dams.
 Asphalt roofs are simply not meant for this kind of natural disaster.
-So if ice damming is something you are struggling with, save yourself the trouble and install metal.
+So if ice damming is something you are struggling with, save yourself the trouble and install a metal roof.

 Among large asphalt roofing manufacturers, GAF is considered to offer some of the best warranties in the industry.
 There are 4 different options to fit your needs and budget.